What We Bake

 Every holiday season, Community Loaves donates a holiday treat box as part of the final doughnation effort of the year – it is our Baking Spirits Bright campaign.
 We know the holidays can be an especially challenging time, and an unexpected baked-from-the-heart gift can provide a little lift to one’s spirits.

-We hold a little competition every fall.
-The winning recipe gets baked, packaged, labeled, and donated to our partnered food banks.
+Classically we hold a baking competition in the fall.
+The winning recipe becomes the signature cookie that is baked, packaged, labeled, and donated to our partnered food banks.
 In 2023, we had 19 contestants submit tasty recipes, and 16 volunteer judges tackle the challenging task of selecting the top cookie.
 Kirkland Juanita hub volunteer baker Anna Fine, is the creator of the 2023 winner.
 Her Holiday Shortbread Squares are easy, festive, and oh-so-delicious!
 As a gift to one and all, we are sharing the recipe with anyone who would like to whip up a batch.
 On Monday, December 18th, 2023 we donated 1947 treat boxes containing 16 cookies each.

 The 2023 judges in action: